sourcegraph/sourcegraph-public-snapshot/README.md

 remoteUrlReplacements = git.example.com, git-web.example.com
 ```

-You may also choose to configure it _per repository_ using a `.idea/sourcegraph.xml` file in your repository like so:
+You may also choose to configure it _per repository_ using a `.idea/sourcegraph.xml` (or `idea/sourcegraph.xml` pre-v1.2.2) file in your repository like so:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>